 In this option, CELT would administer most of the midterm feedback process.
 Midterm feedback consists of an anonymous survey that students complete individually online.
 CELT is responsible for designing the survey (with faculty input), collecting and analyzing results, and meeting with faculty to determine course adjustments.
 Faculty are responsible for sharing the survey with students.
 VIRTUAL FORMAT.

-3 – CELT-Led In-Class Live Discussion:
+3 – CELT-Led In-Class Live Discussion: EARLY CAREER INSTRUCTORS WILL BE PRIORITIZED.

 In this option, CELT would administer a more comprehensive midterm feedback process consisting of both an online survey that students complete individually and an in-class focus group-style discussion that can occur either remotely or in person depending on course modality.
 CELT will then analyze and prioritize feedback before meeting with faculty to discuss results and determine possible course adjustments.
 VIRTUAL or FACE-TO-FACE.